shaskell87DFire/DLegacyOfDFire/ARCHIVE_PROJECT_NOTES.md

 ### Current Site Milestone

 As of September 16, 2026, the site's visitor counter has reached 92 visits while restoration work is still actively underway.

+---

+# September 18-19, 2026 Restoration Update

+## Caitlyn / KatieBug Restoration

+Caitlyn's restored KatieBug collection is being placed under:

+`/dfire/playground/katiebug/`

+Shared live-restoration asset directory:

+`/dfire/playground/katiebug/assets/`

+Restored/cleaned pages now include:

+- `katiebug1.html`
+- `katiebug2.html`
+- `scrapbook.html`
+- `school_daze.html`
+- `bday05.html`
+- `bday_gifts.html`
+- `bday_gifts2.html`
+- `bday_gifts3.html`
+- `bday_gifts4.html`
+- `bday_gifts5.html`

+The restored Page 1 path is:

+`/dfire/playground/katiebug/katiebug1.html`

+### KatieBug Page 1

+Recovered title:

+`KatieBug's Place`

+The page states that the site first went online August 16, 2005.

+Important restored routing:

+- My Mom's Website -> `/dfire/faces-of-fire/`
+- My Sister's Website -> `/dfire/mdollz/`

+KatieBug's SpiritBook area uses:

+- `lil_ladybug_sign.jpg`
+- `spiritbutton.gif`
+- `lil_ladybug_view.jpg`

+A recovered local copy of `spiritbutton.gif` is now used instead of the dead external SpiritBooks copy.

+### KatieBug Page 2

+Recovered title:

+`Katie Bug...page2`

+Navigation:

+- Back -> `katiebug1.html`
+- Next -> `scrapbook.html`
+- Home -> `katiebug1.html`

+This page contains a large collection of adoptables, certificates, stamps, dolls, and other early-web graphics.

+### KatieBug Scrapbook

+Recovered title:

+`Katie Bug's Scrapbook`

+Navigation:

+- Back -> `katiebug2.html`
+- Home -> `katiebug1.html`

+The surviving Next graphic has no hyperlink destination.

+Preservation rule:

+- keep the Next graphic visible
+- leave it non-clickable
+- do not invent another scrapbook page without evidence

+### School Daze

+Recovered title:

+`School Daze`

+Restored filename:

+`school_daze.html`

+The surviving source contains no Back/Home navigation, so none was invented.

+## KatieBug 2005 Birthday Collection

+Main birthday page:

+`bday05.html`

+Birthday gift sequence:

+1. `bday_gifts.html`
+2. `bday_gifts2.html`
+3. `bday_gifts3.html`
+4. `bday_gifts4.html`
+5. `bday_gifts5.html`

+Full restored sequence:

+`bday05.html`
+-> `bday_gifts.html`
+-> `bday_gifts2.html`
+-> `bday_gifts3.html`
+-> `bday_gifts4.html`
+-> `bday_gifts5.html`

+### Birthday Gifts Page 5 Navigation Repair

+The surviving Page 5 Back link points to:

+`bday_gifts3.html`

+However, Page 4 clearly links forward to Page 5.

+For the live restoration:

+- Back was repaired to `bday_gifts4.html`
+- the original `bday_gifts3.html` destination is preserved in an HTML comment
+- Home points to `katiebug1.html`
+- the Next graphic remains non-clickable because no destination survives

+## KatieBug Asset Structure

+D'Fire's local backup frequently stores each Caitlyn page or page group with its own supporting graphics, including duplicate copies of common backgrounds and buttons.

+Archival rule:

+Do not delete or consolidate D'Fire's original duplicate files from the source archive merely because identical copies appear in multiple saved folders.

+Live restoration rule:

+The GitHub KatieBug restoration may use one shared:

+`/dfire/playground/katiebug/assets/`

+directory while the untouched original folder structure is retained separately as source material.

+## Page 3 Broken Image Check

+Almost all Birthday Gifts Page 3 images were reported broken on the live restoration even though the expected files appear to exist locally.

+Verify before recreating anything:

+- files were uploaded to `/dfire/playground/katiebug/assets/`
+- exact filenames and extensions match
+- capitalization matches
+- no GitHub path mismatch exists

+Do not recreate these graphics unless the originals are confirmed missing.

+## Restoration Link Policy Update

+### Same-tab default

+Restored links should open in the same browser tab by default.

+Historical `target="_blank"` and equivalent variants were removed project-wide unless there is a specific reason to keep them.

+### External link policy for family restorations

+For Caitlyn's restored pages, keep clickable only:

+- Caitlyn/KatieBug pages restored locally
+- D'Fire pages restored locally
+- Shana/MDollz pages restored locally
+- Site Fights historical links routed to `/dfire/what-was-tsf/`

+Ordinary external adoption, artist, commercial, and fan-site links should generally be made non-clickable.

+When removing them:

+- preserve visible text/graphics
+- preserve the original URL in an HTML comment when practical
+- do not erase attribution text

+## KatieBug Routing Correction

+A temporary placeholder route had previously been used:

+`/dfire/katiebug/`

+The actual restored route is:

+`/dfire/playground/katiebug/katiebug1.html`

+A repository-wide replacement corrected 23 occurrences across 18 files.

+A follow-up search confirmed zero remaining matches for:

+`/dfire/katiebug/`

+## Workflow Rule - New HTML Files

+Whenever a new HTML source is supplied for restoration, provide and record the intended GitHub file path as part of the cleanup process.

+## Site-wide Favicon

+A fire favicon was added as:

+`favicon.ico`

+It is stored at the root of the DLegacyOfDFire repository beside files such as:

+- `index.html`
+- `CNAME`
+- `sitemap.xml`
+- `ARCHIVE_PROJECT_NOTES.md`

+Expected public path:

+`/favicon.ico`

+This allows the favicon to work site-wide without modifying every historical HTML file.

+## MDollz Birthday Material - Future Project

+### Shana 2002 Birthday Page

+Wayback HTML survives for a page titled:

+`Happy Birthday Shana!!`

+The HTML survives, but the graphics are currently missing.

+The source preserves the original layout, wording, navigation, Site Fights links, SpiritBook code, and many image filenames.

+Continue searching local backups and archived Site Fights directories for exact filename matches.

+### Shana 2004 Birthday Page

+The 2004 birthday page is confirmed missing from both:

+- available local backup material
+- Wayback material checked so far

+Treat as known missing material.

+Do not reconstruct it from later birthday pages without new primary evidence.

+### Shana 2006 / 19th Birthday Page

+A locally surviving birthday page made by D'Fire for Shana has been recovered.

+It is confirmed as a 2006 page because it was created for Shana's 19th birthday.

+The page should be included in future MDollz preservation work.

+Publication status is not yet confirmed.

+It may have appeared on a later version of the site that was not included in the surviving external-drive backup.

+Document it as confirmed D'Fire-created material with uncertain original live-site placement.

+## Current Next Session

+KatieBug's 2005 birthday collection through Birthday Gifts Page 5 is now cleaned/restored.

+Next session should continue with the remaining Caitlyn pages linked from KatieBug Page 1:

+- `autumn.html`
+- `winter.html`
+- `winter2.html`
+- `spring.html`

+Also verify the broken Birthday Gifts Page 3 images before considering the birthday collection fully checked.